-A regular college is a college which only focuses on book learning, including they have a fixed syllabus which students need to cover on time.
+A regular college is a college that only focuses on book learning, including having a fixed syllabus that students need to cover on time.

 These colleges do not allow students to perform their own experiments and research.
 They just focus on rote learning.